Our Yamanashi

 I'm wondering if this color-coded map is a city or not.

-It seems to be a more deep-seated one.
+It looks like a more deep-rooted one.

 It suddenly hits me with a thud.

-It's different from the others", "Fujimi-no-Tani", "Bonchi wo Fukimasu", nn.
+It's different from the others", "Fujimi-no-Tani", "Bonchi wo Mukimasu", nn.

 Yamanashi is surrounded by strong enemies.